surya20-mondal/task-manager-dashboard/README.md

 JWT_EXPIRES_IN=1d

-Replace USERNAME and PASSWORD with your MongoDB Atlas database user credentials.
+Replace USERNAME and PASSWORD with your MongoDB Atlas credentials.

 Start the backend server: